 Business and economics: Entrepreneurship and transformative innovation are among the research and education strengths of the ANU College of Business and Economics.

 Public policy: The Crawford School of Public Policy is the region’s leading public policy school, with outstanding research focused on Australia, the Asia-Pacific, and beyond.
 Crawford School has a unique concentration of researchers concerned with integrity of public policy and governance systems.
+The College of Arts and Social Sciences brings expertise in policy and design thinking.

 Science communication: The Centre for Public Awareness of Science conducts research into best practice for communicating science to the public, including issues such as emerging technologies and climate change.
-CSIRO has a Discovery Centre in the Precinct that is open to the public, and provides hands-on science experiences for children.
-The same building is home to the editorial team for CSIRO’s Double Helix magazine for children.

 Image credit: ANU media